 When my husband and I were dating, people ran the other way when they saw me coming.
 They were sick of hearing how wonderful I thought he was — how cute, smart, funny, handsome, etc. I could not wait to see, talk to, and spend time with him.
 Why?
 I was in love.
 Not in love, but IN LOVE!
 The kind where you walk a few feet off the ground, the birds sing special songs, sunsets are brighter, and all is right with the world.

 I could have read books such as Twenty-One helpful tips on dating a Buffaloe, The proper care and feeding of a Buffaloe, and The Buffaloe Whisperer.
 I could have talked to other people who knew him, sang songs about him like, Oh give me a home where the Buffaloe roam (which I did quite often).
 However until I spent time with him one-on-one, I didn’t have a personal relationship nor personal knowledge.
-And the more we discovered about one another, the deeper our love grew.
+The more we discovered about one another, the deeper our love grew.

 A loving relationship is two-sided, built on communication to know and be known.
 I love spending time with my husband.
 I love reading the cards and letters he has written, because they share a piece of his heart.
 God also wants you to experience an intimate connection with Him, and He gives us that opportunity to know Him and His heart by reading His word.